BHRT for Women

 Unfortunately, many times these symptoms are simply attributed to normal aging, or depression.
 Often, patients leave the physician’s office frustrated, without hope, and with a prescription for an anti-depressant.
 For many physicians, it is assumed when we eradicate hot flashes and night sweats, we have alleviated the menopausal syndrome.
 Dr. Mirabile and his team can restore the normal balance of estrogen, progesterone, testosterone and DHEA.

 Bio-identical hormones have been used by women for decades.
-In well-known medical journals, researchers have reported that the bio-identical hormones, estrogen, testosterone, progesterone, and DHEA are just as safe as synthetic hormones and also have positive impacts on some diseases like osteoporosis, decreased libido, poor cognition and depression.
+In well-known medical journals, researchers have reported that the bio-identical hormones, estrogen, testosterone, progesterone, and DHEA are just as safe as synthetic hormones and have more positive impacts on some diseases like osteoporosis, decreased libido, poor cognition and depression.
 We deliver hormone therapy in women via creams, troches, pills, injections and SottoPelle pellet therapy.